miwashi-edu/edu-intro-mysql/README.md

 WHERE HomePhone IS NOT NULL AND HomePhone != ''
 UNION SELECT ID As StudentId, "Job" AS Type, JobPhone as Number FROM UNF WHERE JobPhone IS NOT NULL AND JobPhone != ''
-UNION SELECT ID As StudentId, "Mobile" AS MobilePhone1, HomePhone as Number FROM UNF WHERE MobilePhone1 IS NOT NULL AND MobilePhone1 != '' UNION SELECT ID As StudentId, "Mobile" AS MobilePhone2, HomePhone as Number FROM UNF WHERE MobilePhone2 IS NOT NULL AND MobilePhone2 != '' ;
+UNION SELECT ID As StudentId, "Mobile" AS Type, MobilePhone1 as Number FROM UNF WHERE MobilePhone1 IS NOT NULL AND MobilePhone1 != '' UNION SELECT ID As StudentId, "Mobile" AS Type, MobilePhone2 as Number FROM UNF WHERE MobilePhone2 IS NOT NULL AND MobilePhone2 != '' ;